recastnavigation/recastnavigation/CONTRIBUTING.md

 today!
 Here are the guidelines we'd like you to follow:

 ## Code of Conduct
-This project adheres to the [Open Code of Conduct][code-of-conduct].
+This project adheres to the [Contributor Covenant code of conduct][code-of-conduct].
 By participating, you are expected to honor this code.

 ## Got a Question or Problem?